NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/role_accounts.rst

 members, such that all group members share the account equally via the use of `sudo`, typically for the unified use of a project.
 Role accounts must have a name that reflects their project association or function.
-All changes to a role account must be submitted by the role account Principal Investigator (PI) via OTRS ticket.
-Send email to rdhpcs.aim.help@noaa.gov with the subject line: Role account changes - first.last (role account name).
+All changes to a role account must be submitted via the helpdesk by sending email to rdhpcs.aim.help@noaa.gov with the subject
+line: "Role account changes - Role.Account.Name.Here".
+All changes require PI approval.

 Accessing a Role Account
 ------------------------